muzairkhattak/ConvNext-FGVC/README.md

     </li>
   </ul>

 This repo was mainly designed to make a strong ConvNeXt teacher model trained on FGVC dataset and use it to distill knowledge into DeiT model.
-Please refer here to our DeiT Knowledge distillation repository.
+Please refer here to our DeiT Knowledge distillation repository for complete project details.

 ---
 Acknowledgement: